-- 1. Background and Significance - 1.1.
-Social Condition or any other Source of Research Problem: Links the research problem with the social condition or any other source of research problem - 1.2.
-Relevance for Social Work: Links the problem or issue to the profession of social work - 1.3.
-Problems due to gap in knowledge: Identifies a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
-Specific Objectives: Discusses specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
-These objectives or questions must be at specific variable level.

-- 3. Methods of the study: This section must cover: - 3.1.
-The list of major variables under investigation - 3.2.
-Measurement procedures for each variable, including variations, if exist, across studies - 3.3.
-Sampling procedures, including variations, if exist, across studies - 3.4.
-Research design, including variations, if exist, across studies - 3.5.
-Data collection procedures, including variations, if exist, across studies - 3.6.
-Data analysis procedures, including variations, if exist, across studies - 4.
+- 1. Background and Significance - 1.1 Social Condition or any other Source of Research Problem: It should link the research problem with the social condition or any other source of research problem - 1.2 Relevance for Social Work: It should link the problem or issue to the profession of social work - 1.3 Problems due to gap in knowledge: It must identify a gap in current knowledge base at specific variable level, and discusses the problems that social workers encounter in providing the effective services due to the gap in knowledge. - 2.
+Specific Objectives: It must list specific questions it attempts to answer or specific hypotheses it attempts to test in order to fill the knowledge gap.
+These objectives or questions must be at specific variable level. - 3.
+Methods of the study: This section must cover: - 3.1.
+The list of major variables under investigation (These must support specific research questions) - 3.2.
+Measurement procedures for each variable, including variations, if exist, across studies (Discuss how each variable was measured in different articles under separate subheading for each variable with citations) - 3.3.
+Populations (Discuss all different populations that were examined in your reviewed articles with citations) - 3.4.
+Sampling procedures, including variations, if exist, across studies (Discuss all different sampling procedures were used in your reviewed articles with citations) - 3.5.
+Research design, including variations, if exist, across studies (Discuss all different research designs were used in your reviewed articles with citations) - 3.6.
+Data collection procedures, including variations, if exist, across studies (Discuss all different data collection procedures were used in your reviewed articles with citations) - 3.7.
+Data analysis procedures, including variations, if exist, across studies (Discuss all different statistical procedures were used to derive the meaning of the data in your reviewed articles with citations) - 4.
 Findings of the study: This section must discuss the scientific evidences found on each specific objective or question across reviewed articles.
 (Nothing should be from outside of the findings of reviewed articles.
 This section should have subsections and subheadings appropriate to the corresponding research objectives or questions.
-Findings must include specific statistics on related variables for the corresponding objectives). - 5.
-Conclusions: This section must have generalizations or broad understanding or new knowledge on each objective that is based on findings and methods of each reviewed research, but should not have statistics. - 6.
-Implications: Discuss how the knowledge gained from this research, i.e. the generalizations or the broad understanding stated in conclusion could be used to improve micro or macro social work practices, social welfare policy, future research and social work education.
+Findings must include specific statistics on related variables for the corresponding objectives with citations). - 5.
+Conclusions: This section must have generalizations or broad understanding or new knowledge on each objective that is based on findings and methods of reviewed research, but should not have statistics. - 6.
+Implications: Discuss how the knowledge gained from this research, i.e. the generalizations or the broad understanding stated in your conclusion could be used to improve micro or macro social work practices, social welfare policy, future research and social work education.

-Final Research Paper (Due on November 25, 2012)
+Final Research Paper (Due on April 24, 2013)